vanruc/todoApp/README.md

 	return staff;
 }
 ```
-Save the `StaffBizlet` class and run `Generate Domain` command then Redeploy Application to your server.
+Save the `StaffBizlet` class and run `Generate Domain` command, then re-deploy your application to your server.

 Once done, login to application as a `Project Member` and click to `My Staff Information` link, now we can see the data loaded properly.